FanghaoT/fanghaot.github.io/_posts/2023-06-26-Scripts-in-PSIM.md

 ## Step 2: Run Multiple Simulations by Script

 The simple way of doing multiple simulations are copying the same code and define the parameters differently, and name the Simview file differently too.
-In case of too many scenarios are needed, the 'while' function can help.
-For example if I wish to do the simulations with different 20 different L values.
+In case of too many scenarios are needed, the `while` function can help.
+For example if I wish to do the simulations with different 20 different `L` values.

     ```
     i=0;